List of aviation incidents involving terrorism: Siberia Airlines Flight 1047

 Just minutes after the first crash, Siberia Airlines Flight 1047, which had left Domodedovo International Airport at 21:35 on 24 August 2004, disappeared from the radar screens and crashed.
 The Tu-154 aircraft, registered RA-85556, which had been in service since 1982, was flying from Moscow to Sochi.
 According to an unnamed government source of the Russian news agency Interfax, the plane had broadcast a hijack warning while flying over Rostov Oblast at 22:59.
 However, it was later determined that this was the aircraft's Emergency Locator Transmitter (ELT), and that the crew of flight 1047 were not aware of any danger prior to the aircraft disappearing from radar.
 The plane disappeared from radar screens shortly after that and crashed.
-38 passengers and 8 crew members were on board the plane, and there were no survivors after the crash.
+38 passengers and 8 crew members were on board the plane, all of whom died.
 The debris of the aircraft was found on the morning of 25 August 2004, 9 kilometres (5.6 mi) from the work settlement of Gluboky in Kamensky District of Rostov Oblast.
 The flight recorders were also recovered in this case; the flight data recorder along with wreckage analysis suggested an almost identical high-energy event to the one seen on flight 1353 took place near the right hand side of the aircraft at seat row 25, while the aircraft was cruising at 12100 metres.
 The blast resulted in a rapid decompression of the cabin, damage to the elevator and rudder controls, a substantial loss of electrical power, and severe damage to the fuselage and tail components.
 The ELT was triggered a half second after the event, either by a crew member or automatically.
 The data recorder stopped working shortly after the explosion, but the cockpit voice recorder continued recording until impact with the ground, during which most of the crew discussions were about the loss of cabin pressure and electrical systems.
 The crew were caught completely off guard by the event, and there is no evidence that the crew was aware of the detonation of an explosive device on board.

 The two almost simultaneous crashes caused speculations about terrorism.
 President Vladimir Putin immediately ordered the Federal Security Service (FSB) to investigate the crashes.
 On 28 August 2004, the FSB had found traces of the explosive RDX in the remains of both planes.
 Itar-Tass news agency reported on 30 August 2004, "without a shadow of a doubt, the FSB security service said that "both airplanes were blown up as a result of a terrorist attack".
 A little known group called the Islambouli Brigades claimed responsibility; the truth of those claims remains uncertain.